 The good news is that there are now tools to easily and securely verify proof of vaccination.
 Read on to learn how to uplevel your COVID-19 safety protocols and stay in compliance with proof of vaccination efforts.

 It’s essential to understand how this affects your company so you are prepared when the federal mandate goes into effect.
 This will ensure your organization remains compliant and avoids any costly legal issues.
+Do your research to understand if your workplace is impacted by any regulations.

 Step 2: Implement a seamless and secure way for employees to submit their proof of vaccination or test results